isc-projects/bind9/doc/notes/notes-9.16.39.rst

 Bug Fixes
 ~~~~~~~~~

-- :iscman:`named` could crash with an assertion failure when adding a new zone
+- :iscman:`named` could crash with an assertion failure when adding a
-  into the configuration file for a name, which is already configured as a
+  new zone into the configuration file for a name which was already
-  member zone for a catalog zone.
-This has been fixed. :gl:`#3911`
+  configured as a member zone for a catalog zone.
+This has been fixed.
+  :gl:`#3911`

 Known Issues
 ~~~~~~~~~~~~